Blosc/bcolz/doc/intro.rst

   * Data is compressed: they take less storage space.

-  * Efficient appends: you can append more data at the end of the objects very quickly.
+  * Efficient shrinks and appends: you can shrink or append more data at the end of the objects very efficiently (i.e. copies of the whole array are not needed).

+  * Persistence comes seamlessly integrated, so you can work with on-disk arrays almost in the same way than with in-memory ones (bar some special attention to flush data being required).

   * `ctable` objects have the data arranged column-wise.
 This allows for much better performance when working with big tables, as well